stefphd/SBBMicro/README.md

 ## Code generation

 Code generation of the control algorithm is performed via MATLAB/Simulink with the Embedeed Coder Toolbox.
-Code generation can be lauch with MATLAB using
+Code generation can be launch with MATLAB using

 ```MATLAB
 gencode()